Gerald Laing: Personal life

 Laing was married three times and was the father of six children.
 In 1962, he married Jennifer Anne Redway, with whom he had one daughter.
 They divorced in 1967 and he married Galina Vassilovna Golikova, with whom he had two sons, in 1969.

-They divorced in 1983 and in 1988, Laing married Adaline Havemeyer Frelinghuysen at the Episcopal Church of the Heavenly Rest in New York by the Rev. C. Hugh Hildesley.
+They divorced in 1983 and in 1988, Laing was married to Adaline Havemeyer Frelinghuysen at the Episcopal Church of the Heavenly Rest in New York by the Rev. C. Hugh Hildesley.
 Adaline, a graduate from the Madeira School, attended Sarah Lawrence College and was a daughter of former U.S. Representative Peter Frelinghuysen Jr. and the former Beatrice Sterling Procter, an heir to the Procter & Gamble fortune.
 Adaline, with whom he had two more sons, is the sister of Rodney Frelinghuysen, also a former U.S. Representative, and a granddaughter of the prominent New Jersey lawyer and banker Peter Hood Ballantine Frelinghuysen I. Laing fathered his sixth child with Alison Urquhart in 2002.

-In 1968, Laing and his second wife found Kinkell Castle in the Black Isle of Ross and Cromarty, "a Z-plan stronghold that was the former seat of the clan Mackenzie, ruinous and in the hands of local farmer Angus MacDonald.
-Gerald paid £5,000 for it and spent the remainder of his life nurturing it into a family home, studio and workshop."
+In 1968, Laing and his second wife found Kinkell Castle in the Black Isle of Ross and Cromarty, " a Z-plan stronghold that was the former seat of the clan Mackenzie, ruinous and in the hands of local farmer Angus MacDonald."
+Gerald paid £5,000 for it and spent the remainder of his life nurturing it into a family home, studio and workshop.

 Laing died on 23 November 2011 at his home, Kinkell Castle.
 His son Farquhar (b.
 1970), the elder son from Gerald's second marriage, is the founder and director of the Black Isle Bronze foundry, "one of Europe's foremost bronze caster" and another son, Sam Ogilvie, owns Ogilvie Design Studio, which designs bespoke sculptural furniture and does commercial interior design work.